 Hollywood Hills and the Blvd Diptych

 I try to be creative in the materials I use, so it’s not just one medium.
 It makes the work more interesting and alive with color and texture.
-I prep the canvas with thick acrylic medium to add body to the canvas, and provide initial texture.
-The inks, pastel and charcoal details enhance color or define edges, making certain elements pop on the canvas.
-The recycled house paints are just that.. paints I had left over from numerous design projects.
+I prep the canvas with a thick acrylic medium to add body to the canvas, and provide initial texture.
+The inks, pastel, and charcoal details enhance color or define edges, making certain elements pop on the canvas.
+The recycled house paints are just that.. paints I had leftover from numerous design projects.
 I just gave them another more artistic life.

 No One Walks in LA | Urban Organics

 Tell me about a typical day in the studio.

 I don’t paint every day.
 I have to have the creative inspiration to get in the studio, and it goes in spurts.
 When I’m on a roll with several pieces I spend weeks at a time in the studio.
 Other times, I won’t paint for a couple of weeks or longer, spending that time thinking about the next piece, researching ideas, and marketing current work.
 In the studio, I tend to work on several pieces at once, painting with similar color palettes, so they could be easily purchased together.
 As one piece is drying, I hop back and forth between several others in varying stages of completion.
 My studio is a complete mess while I’m working and I never feel I have enough workspace.
 When I can’t take it anymore I clean up, put things away and get everything completely organized.
 It helps me regroup and continue the creative process.